University health centre

-The surgery operates via drop-in system operated by the University nurse.
+The surgery operates via a drop-in system run by the University nurse.
 The nurse uses a triage system to decide if a doctor’s appointment is necessary.
 Please be prepared to discuss your concerns openly to facilitate this process.
 However, if you specifically wish to see the doctor, you will be able to make an appointment.

 When the health centre is not open, you can contact the Phoenix Surgery directly.
 However, it is advisable to stick to Mondays, Wednesdays, and Fridays when the service is run from the University campus specifically for students.

 The University health centre telephone number is 01285 652531 x2216.
 It is only open during term time.

 How do I get medical help when the health centre is not open?